 Feeling like storm season

 I'm sitting here in my office with the window open, taking in the sound and smell of rain and warm breezes outside.
 I'm also reading about photogenic tornadoes and good observing already happening out west in New Mexico, Texas and Kansas.
 The GFS shows no end to the 70F+ temperatures that we've had here in West Virginia for the past week, and some of the trees in the neighborhood are already blooming.
 It appears highly unlikely that we will see any further snowfall, barring any freak storm in mid-April.
-April 1 is almost here, and it's almost time to shift into 'storm observing expedition prep' mode.
+April 1 is almost here, and it's almost time to shift into 'storm photography expedition prep' mode.
 I may start the 2007 storm season blog a little early, as things are awakening - including my excitement about the expedition season.

-If the Lord is willing, it's looking a little better for Storm Observing Expedition 2007, as the financial picture has improved in recent weeks.
-My travel budget for spring had been devoted to family and friend visits in Boston, Newport News, Virginia Beach, Pittsburgh and Raleigh, with anything left going to the storm observing expedition.
+If the Lord is willing, it's looking a little better for Storm Photography Expedition 2007, as the financial picture has improved in recent weeks.
+My travel budget for spring had been devoted to family and friend visits in Boston, Newport News, Virginia Beach, Pittsburgh and Raleigh, with anything left going to the storm photography expedition.
 Now it looks like at least a ten-day trip is doable, especially with the four-person team we may end up with.
 Will a 2-week or more trip be possible?